 - QOwnNotes does not sync your notes and media / attachment files!

 - File syncing is a complex endeavor, there are already great file syncing solutions out there (see Nextcloud desktop sync client)

 - You own all your notes and media / attachment files!

 - Your notes are stored as plain-text Markdown files on your desktop computer

 - You can use any text editor you like beside QOwnNotes to view or edit your note files

 - Sync your notes with other devices (desktop & mobile) with your Nextcloud (opens new window) or ownCloud (opens new window) sync client to your server

 You can manage your browser bookmarks with QOwnNotes or use it as a web clipper.

+The browser extensions works offline, no internet connection needed.
 Please visit QOwnNotes Web Companion browser extension for more information.

 # Nextcloud desktop sync client